Douglas County Courthouse (Nebraska): Present courthouse

+1919 Riots

 In September 1919, following Red Summer and race riots in numerous industrial cities, a mob of thousands of white men from South Omaha surrounded and attacked the Courthouse seeking to lynch an African-American worker named Willy Brown (accused of assaulting a white woman).
 Young white men broke windows and climbed the outside of the building.
 After a few hours, thousands more gathered and they set the courthouse on fire to force the police to hand over the suspect.

-After lynching Brown and the city's mayor Edwards, who was rescued at the last minute, the mob swarmed toward the city's black quarter.
+After lynching Brown and the city's mayor, Edward Parsons Smith—who was rescued at the last minute—the mob swarmed toward the city's black quarter.
 They were stopped by federal troops from Fort Omaha, who had been called in to restore order in the city.
 The military commander posted troops in South Omaha to prevent other mobs from forming.

+Sit-ins

 In 1948, Rev. John P. Markoe, S.J., led an early civil rights effort with an interracial group of about 30 people from Creighton University to hold the city's first sit-in at old Dixon's Cafe next to the courthouse.
 When the group arrived, the owner told them that white customers would stop coming into the restaurant if blacks were served.
 In response, the members stayed until the owner agreed to allow African-American patrons.